 Pour flour, water, and oil in a bowl, mixing carefully, avoiding the formation of lumps.
 From the mixture obtained, cut-out discs, it is advisable to pierce the dough with a fork not to swell.
 In the meantime, heat the seed oil in a casserole.
 Fry the disks in the hot oil, one at a time, turning them until golden brown on both sides.
 Remove from the oil and let them dry on absorbent paper, removing the excess.
 Sprinkle them with sugar or salt, according to use.
 They are excellent served hot as an appetizer to be eaten with cold cuts or dessert to eat at the end of the meal.

 Events and festivals

 The culinary tradition of arvoltolo lives again in the summer period in the characteristic village festivals.
-In particular, in July, there is the Tortuccia Festival in Castel Giorgio, which offers this dish is savory, sweet (with sugar or Nutella), and stuffed (with cold cuts or vegetables) versions.
-Between July and August, the Festival of Wild Boar in Spezzatino, dell’Arvoltolo and typical Umbrian products in Migliano and in September the Festival of Arvoltolo in Olmeto.
-From August 2018 takes place in the first Palazzo Sagra dell’arvoltolo
+In particular, in July, the Tortuccia Festival in Castel Giorgio offers this dish savory, sweet (with sugar or Nutella), and stuffed (with cold cuts or vegetables) versions.
+Between July and August, the Festival of Wild Boar in Spezzatino, dell’Arvoltolo and typical Umbrian products in Migliano, and September the Festival of Arvoltolo in Olmeto.
+From August 2018 takes place in the first Palazzo Sagra dell’arvoltolo.

 “The name arvoltolo perhaps derives precisely from the need to turn and turn (arvoltare, in Perugia) the batter, to allow cooking on both sides.”